Home » Services » Economic Damage Calculation

 • Accident (Personal Injury and Wrongful death) – Loss of household services, medical expenses, lost earnings, future medical expenses, lost retirement, property damage

-• Medical Claims – Malpractice claims, medical expenses, employment damages, misdiagnosis, birth injuries, surgical errors, failure to treat, product liability, delayed diagnosis
+• Medical Claims – Malpractice claims, medical expenses, employment damages, misdiagnosis, birth injuries, surgical errors, failure to treat, product liability, delayed diagnosis, dental malpractice

 • Toxic Torts – Consumer products, occupational exposure, asbestos, mesothelioma, home exposure, shortened life expectancy